Operations, maintenance and upgrades of Calgary roads

 Current programs on Calgary streets:

-Spring Clean-up street sweeping program
+Spring Clean-up street cleaning

 Traffic information now

-Bridge rehabiliation program
+Bridge rehabilitation program

 Bridge rehabilitation and maintenance is an important part of Roads operations.
 Monitoring bridges through regularly scheduled condition assessments keeps bridge engineers informed and provides for maintenance planning activities.
 See which bridges are currently part of the rehabilitation program.